-And many companies are becoming aware of the public’s distrust of these dangerous chemicals and are offering lower toxicity alternatives in their product lines along with new, non-toxic companies springing up.
+And many companies are becoming aware of the public’s distrust of these dangerous chemicals.
+So they are offering lower toxicity alternatives in their product lines along with new, non-toxic companies springing up.

 Or again, you can DIY many of your own beauty products.
-Heck, even pure coconut, jojoba or argan oil alone (or with a couple of essential oils added) work well as a great moisturizer depending on your skin type!
+Heck, even pure coconut, jojoba, or argan oil alone (or with a couple of essential oils added) work as a moisturizer depending on your skin type!

 Bottom line?
-Don’t use beauty products with ingredients you can’t pronounce.
-(Or don’t use any products on your skin that you can’t eat.
-Even if they tasted bad.
-LOL!)
 Use products with natural ingredients or DIY your own.
+Buy from a company that sells non-toxic products that actually work like Beauty Counter.
 At the very least, choose products that have a lower toxicity score on the EWG Skin Deep App.